vizchan99/vizchan99.github.io/README.md

 # Personal Portfolio
-Created using ReactJS with Flutter-motion.
+Created using Vite+ReactJS with Flutter-motion.